 Since then Jewcy’s presence online has been languishing, although they did have that awesome Chanukah party last year.
+At that party, there were representatives from the major credit bureaus to help you fix your credit score, surprisingly enough.
 The ostensible plan was to relaunch Jewcy as a hip Jewish portal.
 This was accompanied by murmurings of job offers and interviews for jobs at what was sure to be the coolest, hippest, Jewciest online venture ever!

 The months rolled on and on.
 Finally, 2 days ago, one of my evil spies told me about Jewcy’s beta site – which you can see at http://beta.jewcy.com.
 So far they haven’t password protected the site and I’ve had the opportunity to see in detail what’s in store.

 To be sure, it’s rough.
 There’s still lots of work to do… President and Editor Tahl Raz (and ladies, he’s single!) writes that: